even4void/aliquote/content/post/practical-psychiatric-epidemiology.md

 In either case, we need to ensure the proper recording of the data, as well as appropriate statistical analysis.
 While the former may be facilitate with dedicated software[^1], care must be taken when analyzing data gathered through complex sampling frame, like stratified sampling with unequal sampling weights or cluster sampling.
 Such designs call for specialized software like SAS or Stata, though SPSS now has some survey design capabilities (since version 15).
 S.J.
 Pocock gives a nice overview of clinical trials and how to manage them: <i class="fa fa-file-pdf-o fa-1x"></i> [When to stop a clinical trial][When to stop a clinical trial].

 Section 3 puts emphasis on the reading of data, in particular on the relevance of causality in the interpretation of a significant association between symptoms, biological or genetical markers, and disturbed behavior or mental trouble.
-This is probably the most interesting aspect of such studies, and obvisouly the harder one...
+This is probably the most interesting aspect of such studies, and obviously the harder one...
 Many software are available for study comparison, also known as meta-analysis (e.g. [Revman][Revman]), but read the chapter [Software for meta-analysis and publications bias] of *Publication Bias in Meta-Analysis: Prevention, Assessment and Adjustments*, H. Rothstein, A.J.
 Sutton, and M. Borenstein (Wiley, 2005).
 There is also this interesting article in JAMA, [Meta-analysis of Observational Studies in Epidemiology], and BMJ, [Investigating and dealing with publication and other biases in meta-analysis][Investigating and dealing with publication and other biases in meta-analysis], written by J.A.C.
 Sterne and coll.
 Both are available on-line.

 The fundamental question when interpreting research findings is to consider what observations “mean” and what can be inferred from them.
 The [CONSORT statement][CONSORT statement] also provides useful guidelines for reporting results gained through RCTs.
 The diagram below illustrates the checking process that every critical reviewer may follow in order to ensure that a correct inference can be done based on the observed results.